DrBaxR/obsidian-vault/refs/hibyte/MediQ new instance.md

 - make sure all the item links are ID for `generalRisk`
 - change `generalRisk.cod` to `generalRisk.nr`
 - make sure all the item links are ID for `clinicalRisk`
-- - make sure all the item links are ID for `indicatorComment`
+- make sure all the item links are ID for `indicatorComment`
+- make sure all the item links are ID for `task`
+- change `task.id` to `task.cod`